emawind84/devnote-doc/oracle-tablespace-schema-howto.rst

 The reasoan we had to create the tablespace first was that the tablespace name is used in the definition of the user.

-To create a user we use the following string which creates a user named craig with password craig and uses the tablespace CRAIG_DATA.
+To create a user we use the following string which creates a user named craig with password craig and uses the tablespace PMIS1.
 Of course change the name, password, and tablespace to your own:

 ::

-	SQL> create user craig identified by "craig" default tablespace CRAIG_DATA;
+	SQL> create user craig identified by "craig" default tablespace PMIS1;

 Now that the user is created we will give them some basic permissions so they can start working.